ConstantinLiviu/-Vanilla-to-do-app/README.md

 3. Users have the ability to clear the entire list or the task that they mark as achieved.
 4. There is also a functioning digital clock, the entire container serving as watch, timer and stopwatch.
 The "How it works" button provides a tutorial for all available features.

+I plan on expanding on this project in the future.
+I want to:
+  - add the ability to save/load lists so that they can get reused;
+  - create a task settings menu that pops-up when a list item is clicked;
+  - add the ability to edit list entries;
+  - add the ability to schedule tasks and add the timer/coundown as part of the task settings;

 The project is responsive, however, as this is a training project it was only "disigned" to be responsive on 1920x1080 + max-width: 600px (average mobile device).
 The mobile version was not fully optimized but it is fully functional.
+As I am not a designer, I didn't focus very much on the visuals; I chose a premade color pallete and did my best to make it not look sucky.